Efrain Álvarez left off US Olympic soccer training roster - WTMJ

 Thirteen of the players have appeared for the senior U.S. national team.

 Players will train in Mexico.
-Final 20-man rosters are due March 8.
+Final 20-man rosters are due March 8, though substitutions can be made before the opener.

-The U.S., which failed to qualify for the 2012 and 2016 Olympics, opens Group A against Costa Rica on March 18 at the CONCACAF tournament in Guadalajara.
+The U.S. opens Group A against Costa Rica on March 18 at the CONCACAF tournament in Guadalajara.
 The Americans play the Dominican Republic on March 21 and complete Group A on March 24 against host Mexico.
 The top two teams in each group advance, and the semifinal winners qualify for the Olympics.

 Following the pandemic-caused postponement, FIFA kept the same eligibility rules that were first established, saying players must be born after Jan.
 1, 1997.